What to Do Immediately After Your Grant Application Is Rejected

 - Write a gracious letter to the foundation.
 Thank them for their time, their review of your proposal, and the opportunity to work with them.

-Once you've built a bridge rather than burning one, it might be time to review the common mistakes grant writers make to make sure you are not courting rejection without realizing it.
+Once you've built a bridge rather than burning one, review common mistakes grant writers make to assure that you're not courting rejection out of ignorance or oversight.

 Here are some things to recheck: